wdm2022/shopping-cart/misc/deliverables/README.md

 * commands to execute locally to perform port forwarding to the Kubernetes' service if `ClusterIP` service type was used (default)

 The default installation will deploy one instance of each microservice and three single-replica MongoDB clusters.
-This is preferable for Kubernetes clusters with limited resources (eg. minikube), but does not offer high availability.
+This is preferable for Kubernetes clusters with limited resources (e.g. minikube), but does not offer high availability.
 In order to deploy the system with multiple replicas of each microservice and MongoDB clusters with two replicas, execute:

 ```shell